 As a great middle option between the garage and an outdoor shed, generator enclosures can be worth the investment.

 They keep your equipment outdoors, but they also help to keep it away from dirt, moisture, and debris.
 Most of these models provide you with plenty of ventilation, so you won’t need to remove the generator when it comes time to use it.

 No, do not store a generator inside.
 Storing a generator inside is frequently seen as too much of a risk for many homeowners.
 This point is particularly true if you keep gasoline in the machine.

 When trying to answer whether or not can I store a generator inside, as yourself this question: Would I allow gas canisters filled with gas in my home?

-A generator in your home is a hazard, but it can also leave trace elements of emissions indoors.
-For example, it will have a particularly potent gas smell that will be hard to get rid of.
+A generator in your home is a hazard, and it can also leave trace elements of emissions indoors.
+It can have a particularly potent gas smell that will be hard to get rid of.

 How Long Can You Store Gas in a Generator?

 Understanding how to store a generator when not in use has a lot to do with its fuel.
 There isn’t a specific time frame for how long you can keep gas in your generator, as every unit is different.

 Instead, it’s better to do a visual inspection of the gas to determine if it’s still safe.